thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 A message is delivered only if the Session still exists **and** the Message Expiry Interval has not expired.

-## Example: Demonstrating a Persistent Session
+## Demonstrating a Persistent Session

 This example shows how a **persistent session** works in practice using the TBMQ [**WebSocket Client**](/docs/{{docsPrefix}}mqtt-broker/user-guide/ui/websocket-client/).
 You will see that messages published while a Client is offline are **not lost** and are delivered when the Client reconnects.